Sustainable Agriculture In Bhutan: How Hydroponics And Organic Farming Is The Future

 While the country is determined to achieve its vision of 100% organic farming, it is yet to chalk out a productive plan to boost the organic farming system.
 There are several other challenges faced by the farming sector in Bhutan which need to be mentioned.
 The migration of the population from rural to urban areas has caused entire farmlands to become fallow.
 There is an urgent need to educate and inspire the youth to take up agriculture as the income source.
 Special care must be taken by authorities to change the mindset and help them see the successful future in the farming sector.

-Some experts believe that hydroponics is the future as it is completely free from chemicals, plants grow faster, the yield is increased and the space required is less.
-It is a go-to farming solution in unproductive lands.
+Some experts believe that hydroponic farming is the future of sustainable farming as it is completely free from chemicals, plants grow faster, the yield is increased and the space required is less.
+Hydroponic farming is indeed the go-to sustainable farming solution in unproductive lands.

 For traditional soil-based farming, using a plant growth promoter is another great solution to boost plant productivity.
 Organica Biotech is one of the leading companies with the aim of developing sustainable farming products and solutions.
 In keeping with the vision, MagicGro Plus was developed which is an eco-friendly plant growth vitaliser.
 The powerful plant growth bacteria harness favorable nutrients in the soil.
 The highlight of the product includes that it enhanced seed germination, fruiting, flowering rates, and ultimately yield.
-This can help Bhutan’s farming sector to double the crop yield and make themselves a food self-sufficient country.
-Organica Biotech’s natural products can also help to achieve Bhutan’s vision of organic farming.
+It supports hydroponic farming as well.
+Thus, Magic Gro Plus and hydroponic farming can help Bhutan’s farming sector to double the crop yield and make themselves a food self-sufficient country.
+Organica Biotech’s natural products can also help to achieve Bhutan’s vision of organic and sustainable farming objectives.